GM Warranty Reviews

 When you purchase a new GM vehicle, you can pay more to extend your limited warranty's coverage for two years or 20,000 - 24,000 miles, depending on the make of your vehicle.

-However, you can also choose to buy a Platinum Protection Plan at your dealership through a company called AMT Warranty.
+However, you can also choose to buy a Platinum, Silver or PowerTrain protection plan at your dealership.
+A company called Safe-Guard Products International administers these plans.
 These vehicle service contracts are endorsed by GM’s brands, but they technically cover different things than your existing warranty.
-You can purchase a Platinum Protection Plan can be added at the time of purchase or up to 84 months or 100,000 miles down the road.

 GM Warranty benefits